tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <ul>
 <li>Layer height: 0.2mm.
 The thinner the layer, the more detailed the result, and the longer the total printing time.
 We chose 0.2mm for the tests to get a more delicate result.</li>
 <li>Wall thickness: 0.8mm - usually double the size of nozzle diameter because we generally print with two shells: one for inside and one for outside.</li>
 <li>Infill density: 10% - Infill pattern: Grid.
 Infill is a repetitive structure used to fill the empty space in a print.
 A high infill density can make the printing time longer and the outcome heavier and more rigid.
-In the case of printing assembles, a higher infill density is recommended.</li>
+In the case of printing solid constructible parts, a higher infill density is recommended.</li>
 <li>Print speed: 60mm/s.
 The lower the speed, the finer the outcome.</li>
 <li>Support: not in this case, but we might need to generate a <a href="https://ultimaker.com/en/resources/52663-support">support</a> structure under the model in order to prevent the material from falling down when it comes to large overhang angles.</li>
 </ul>